Khizr and Ghazala Khan: Trump's response

 In an interview with ABC News, George Stephanopoulos asked Trump about the content of the speech, asking him to respond to the charge that he had not made sacrifices.
 Trump began by suggesting that Hillary Clinton's campaign staff had written the speech (according to Khizr, they wrote it themselves), and said, "I think I've made a lot of sacrifices ...
 I've created thousands and thousands of jobs, tens of thousands of jobs, built great structures.
 I've had tremendous success.
 I think I've done a lot."
 He went on to describe financial help he has provided for veterans' causes.
 Trump also remarked on Ghazala's presence on stage, implying a connection between her silence and gender roles in Islam: "If you look at his wife, she was standing there.
 She had nothing to say.
-She probably — maybe she wasn't allowed to have anything to say.
-You tell me."
+She probably—maybe she wasn't allowed to have anything to say.
+You tell me ."

 Directly responding to Trump's comments, Ghazala wrote an op-ed in The Washington Post, saying that Trump is ignorant with regard to Islam and its relationship to terrorism, and explaining that while she was asked if she wanted to speak, she felt she would be too upset to do so.
-In an interview on Morning Joe the day after the op-ed was published, she added that "All Muslim women have very strong opinions if they have to talk to their husbands they can say anything they like to.
+In an interview on Morning Joe the day after the op-ed was published, she added, "All Muslim women have very strong opinions if they have to talk to their husbands they can say anything they like to.
 We are not from that type of culture that we will just have to follow the husband.
 Islam teaches us to be equal, but we have different responsibility.
 At home wife is in charge, outside men, whatever, he his making, whatever, he is bringing home and we both got together as husband and wife to raise the family."